 Freezing rain, heavy rain expected Wednesday night and Thursday in Ottawa

-A mixture of snow, freezing rain and rain is set to fall on Ottawa over the next 24 hours.
+A mix of snow, freezing rain and rain is set to hit Ottawa over the next 24 hours, which could lead to slippery roads and sidewalks and localized flooding in low-lying areas across the region.

 Environment Canada has issued a freezing rain warning and a special weather statement for Ottawa and eastern Ontario.